Katia-Toboleva/react-resizable-input-with-filters/README.md

 **Note**: The range is currently set up with "sticky" values (e.g. 10 steps) but the functionality of the app allows to switch to "non-sticky" values (by deleting "sticky" props) to offer precise price options.

 ### Technologies:
-React, JavaScript (JS mouse events), Async promises and fetch, Lifecycle events, TDD testing (Jest), GitHub branches, SCSS and CSS modules
+React, JavaScript (JS mouse events), Async promises and fetch, Lifecycle events, TDD testing (Jest), GitHub branches, SCSS and CSS modules.

 ### Demo:
 1. Getting started